 Tiered, shaped 90mm merbau deck with boardwalk connecting family room with backyard studio/outdoor room.
 Featuring 140x42 thick screwed merbau planks.

 This bullnose verandah was designed to suit the refurbished weatherboard home.
 Special "hockey stick" rafters were manufactured to provide the bullnose shape.

 Picket balustrading encloses the new timber deck.
-All the visible framing is pre-primed H3 LOSP treated pine.
+All the visible framing is pre-primed H3 LOSP treated pine, including the posts.

 The owners of this one year old home facing a rather busy semi-rural road required a new verandah along the long north facing wall of their home, & a pergola/BBQ area between road & home.

 This provided much needed solar control into the main living areas, a safe play area for the kids, and a visual buffer between the home & road.

 The 25m verandah was designed to complement the architectural style of the home, matching the existing front verandah in materials, colour and construction detail.

 As with all our verandah projects, pre-primed LOSP framing was used to provide a superior quality of finish & long term servicability compared with the more commonly used (& cheaper) laser-cut treated pine.

 A pergola built between the new verandah & road provides further privacy , & a place in the sun for family functions.
 The pergola concept involved 6 black painted portal frames, using 135x135 posts, tensioned together using 6.4mm ss cable inside 16mm x 1.6 ss tubes.
 The resultant sculptural structure has become a local feature.

 This timber home had a rather bland facade fronted by a balcony deck in a bad state of repair.
 The Clients wanted to not only rebuild the balcony, but to enliven their home's street frontage and appeal, while providing improved , undercover access to their front door & a covered relaxation area associated with the master bedroom.